 The North Sea was the location at which economically viable electricity could be produced on a large scale using offshore wind parks, said Federal Chancellor Scholz.
 He had travelled to Esbjerg together with Federal Minister for Economic Affairs Robert Habeck on Wednesday at the invitation of the Prime Minister of Denmark.

 Accelerating the energy transition in Europe

-The Federal Government is accelerating the expansion of renewable energies in order to achieve the European and national climate goals.
+The Federal Government is accelerating in order to achieve the European and national climate goals.
 In addition, dependence on Russian energy imports s to be further reduced.
 To this end, Germany wants to work more intensively with European partners in the area of offshore wind power.

 The Summit Declaration of Esbjerg also includes joint offshore projects.
 Suitable conditions are needed in order to finance wind turbines, integrate them into the energy grids and make them available to the European market.

 The Federal Government has increased the expansion goals for offshore wind power.

 Germany aims to achieve a rated capacity of offshore wind turbines of at least 30 gigawatts by 2030.
 By 2035, the power is to reach at least 40 gigawatts, and at least 70 gigawatts by 2045.
 The Federal Government approved the on 6 April.